 - Adrian Phillips, MD of Bradt Guides

-- Janice Booth, author of several Bradt guides
+- Janice Booth, Bradt author and editor

 - Amy Sohanpaul, editor of Traveller Magazine

 - Jonathan Lorie, travel-writing trainer and author of The Travel Writer’s Way

 - Hugh Brune, head of sales and marketing at Bradt Guides

 To give yourself the best possible chance of success, have a look at our hints from a previous competition about what the judges are looking for.
 You can also read all of last year’s longlisted entries.
 Still not sure whether to throw your hat into the ring?
 Read Jonathan Lorie’s article on travel writing competitions.